-If a fault develops in the engine management system while you are driving, the glow plug lamp will flash a .
-Take the vehicle to an Authorised Service Centre as soon as possible and have the engine checked. ■
+If a fault develops in the engine management system while you are driving, the glow plug lamp will flash B. Take the vehicle to a specialised workshop as soon as possible and have the engine checked. ■

 Soot accumulation in the diesel engine particulate filter